Henry Ford Health System (HFHS)

 Bone and Mineral Lab

 The bone and mineral research laboratory (BMRL) has been in existence for over 50 years and serves both clinical and basic research and clinical practice at the Henry Ford Health System.
 Historically speaking, this is the lab where Dr. Harold Frost first demonstrated the tetracycline based bone remodeling process in human bone biopsies that forms the fundamental basis for the current therapeutic rationale for osteoporosis.
 The BMRL is equipped with Nikon microscope attached with Optronics DEI-750 3 chip camera and Bioquant Image Analysis system; Reichert Polycut microtome with tungsten carbide blades and Ultramiller attachments; and low-speed metallurgical saw.
 The bone histology division performs bone histomorphometry both for clinical and animal research and for clinical practice purposes.
-The biochemistry section routinely performs the following assays using commercially available kits: PTH and 25-hydroxyvitamin D on DiaSorin Liaison platform, 1,25-dihydroxyvitamin D by RIA, and bone specific alkaline phosphatase and urine NTX by ELISA.
-The biochemistry section is also fully capable of performing other assays related to bone turnover described in this project (serum CTX, P1NP, Osteocalcin, etc) using commercially available kits.
+The biochemistry section routinely performs the following assays: PTH and 25-hydroxyvitamin D on DiaSorin Liaison platform, 1,25-dihydroxyvitamin D by RIA, and bone specific alkaline phosphatase and urine NTX by ELISA.
+The biochemistry section is also fully capable of performing other assays related to bone turnover (serum CTX, P1NP, Osteocalcin, etc) using commercially available kits.